oasis-art-project/oasis-webapp/README.md

 <br/>
 <br/>

-# Getting Started
+# Getting Started with OASIS webapp

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The OASIS webapp was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Running webapp locally

-In the project directory, you can run:
+In the project directory, you should first run:

+### `unset HOST`

+to avoid conficts with host settings in the computer.

 ### `yarn`